Peyton Place (TV series): Season 5 (1968–1969)

 Fred orders Jeff to stay away from Carolyn, then threatens to sue Marsha for custody of their daughter.
 After Marsha turns to Michael for counsel, Michael formally proposes to Marsha.
 Norman admits to Rita he thinks Betty isn't the right wife for Rod, but Rita disagrees and after they argue she goes to her mother Ada's to stay awhile.
 Carolyn tells Fred she wants to live with him until she finds him with another young woman.
 Norman and Betty argue over the portrait Martin had done of her, while Betty ponders buying the Peyton mansion.
 Marsha accepts Michael's marriage proposal.
 Susan tells Betty she intends to live in the Peyton mansion with Steven, while the future Rossis visit the Mileses for dinner.
-Phone calls between Lew and a woman in New York alarm his parents and cause his girlfriend Joanne Walker—the daughter of a Peyton Place police sergeant—to fear he cheated on her there.
+Phone calls between Lew and a woman in New York alarm his parents and cause his girlfriend Joanne Walker (Jeanne Buckley)—the daughter of a Peyton Place police sergeant—to fear he cheated on her there.
 Fred suggests to Carolyn he wants to reconcile with her mother, but Marsha refuses to consider it.

 Betty offers Steven a fat price for the mansion, while Steven orders Susan to tell Rod Betty has been seeing him.
 Norman and Rita have settled their argument and now try playing matchmaker for widow Maggie Riggs (Florida Friebus), with Eli Carson as the intended match.
 Marsha persuades Michael to elope.
-Lew's New York friend, Vickie (Judy Pace), arrives in Peyton Place, declares her pregnancy, and attempts to blackmail Lew, threatening to lie about him to police, though she acknowledges to Lew that another young man is the actual father.
+Lew's New York friend, Vickie Fletcher (Judy Pace), arrives in Peyton Place, declares her pregnancy, and attempts to blackmail Lew, threatening to lie about him to police, though she acknowledges to Lew that another young man is the actual father.
 We learn Lew was involved in a hit-and-run accident in New York that left someone in a coma.
 Lew surprises his parents by agreeing to marry Vickie.
 After Steven accepts Betty's offer, Betty follows him to Boston where they both learn Martin changed his will yet again—sending all his money to a foundation, thus also cutting out all his grandsons as well as Betty—and she inherits nothing, for which she blames Steven.